Eurydia/notes-on-clean-programming-language/content/_index.md

 - [Cloogle](https://cloogle.org/) which is the language’s search engine, and
 - [language report](https://cloogle.org/doc/) which describes the syntax and BNF of Clean.

+However, this documentation is not official.
+Terminologies and explanations may not be entirely true to the references used.

+In addition, the language report, which was the primary source of this documentation, was written for the version 2.0 of CLEAN.

 If you notice any mistake or have suggestions for improvements, please feel free to contact me through the following channels:

 - Email: [b9xp3x@inf.elte.hu](mailto:b9xp3x@inf.elte.hu)